Skip to content

 The determination as to which method will be employed for a given sale is based on Amazon’s tax collection rules for the state in which the transaction occurred.
 For more information on Amazon’s tax collection methods and policies, see here.

-Although MTC amounts are handled by Amazon and not a liability, it is still advantageous to record these amounts for reporting and auditing activities.
-For this reason, CSM allows you to assign separate accounts for MTC and TCS tax amounts.
-This activity is performed on the Order Management FastTab of the sales channel record.
-You can assign a dedicated G/L account, item, resource, fixed asset, or item charge to MTC and TCS tax activities that occur within that channel.
-In this way, you can track these tax amounts separately from one another.
+Although MTC amounts are handled by Amazon and not a liability, it is still recommended to record these amounts for reporting and auditing activities.
+For this reason, CSM allows you to assign separate accounts for the MTC and TCS tax amounts.

 • What is the assigned sales channel’s sales tax behavior?

-• Does the channel line have an assigned item tax, shipping tax, or gift wrap tax value?
+• Does the Channel line have an assigned item tax, shipping tax, or gift wrap tax value?

-• What is the channel line’s assigned tax collection model?
+• What is the Channel line’s assigned tax collection model?